-CAIS membership is governed by the Principles of Reciprocity; these Principles (which provide a framework of regulation covering the supply and use of credit account data to credit reference agencies) have been endorsed by all of the appropriate credit industry trade associations.
-Copies of the latest version of the principles and supporting documents may be found on the Experian website.
+CAIS membership is governed by the Principles of Reciprocity owned by the Steering Committee on Reciprocity; these Principles provide a framework of regulation covering the supply and use of credit account data to credit reference agencies and have been endorsed by all of the appropriate credit industry trade associations.
+Copies of the latest version of the principles and supporting documents may be found on the SCOR website (www.scoronline.co.uk).

-In addition to the Principles of Reciprocity, as a credit industry guidance has been issued to ensure standardisation across sectors with regards to the reporting of data.
+In addition to the Principles of Reciprocity, industry guidance has been issued to ensure standardisation across sectors with regards to the reporting of data.
 This is the Principles for the Reporting of Arrears, Arrangements and Defaults at Credit Reference Agencies.